Argue with someone you already know.

-About People You Meet
+About the People You Meet

 Each character argues in full multi-turn conversations, mixing perfectly reasonable points with their signature fallacies — just like real people do.
 Your job is to catch the flawed moves as they happen and call them by name.
 It is the closest thing to debate sparring you can do alone, and considerably safer than practicing on your actual family.